 Coming together in Small Christian Communities provides mutual support, builds healthy relationships, and empowers members to grow in faith as well as have greater belonging to the parish.
 Some people have the misunderstanding that they are another parish program.
 They are not that at all.
 While communities may use a specific program periodically, for example during Advent or Lent, they are not a program but a way of being church that is supportive not only of a personal faith journey but, by nature, a reflection of the communal journey of the people of God.

 SCCs often pray, read/discuss spiritual materials, or do community outreach together.

 What materials can we use and what types of community outreach can we do?

 How many members should there be in an SCC?

-Generally group size should be limited to 12-15 to encourage relationship building and to allow each person to share his thoughts and questions.
-A good way to add to your group is by personal invitation from members.
+Generally group size should be limited to 12-15 to encourage relationship building and to allow each person to share thoughts and questions.
+A good way to add to a group is by personal invitation from members.